PoisotLab/ms_mangal_synthesis/manuscript.md

 largely defined as a function of their relative precipitation and temperature.
 For all networks for which the latitude and longitude was known, we extracted the value temperature (BioClim1, yearly average) and precipitation (BioClim12, total annual) from the WorldClim 2 data [@FickHijm17].
-Using these we can plot every network on the map of biomes drawn by @Whit62 (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
+Using these, we can plot every network on the map of biomes drawn by @Whit62 (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
 In +@fig:biomes, we show that even